 Investigations into Trump’s “Big Lie” and its impact on the November election did not end with the impeachment trial in February.
-The NAACP brought a lawsuit against Trump, his campaign and the RNC for their efforts to disenfranchise Black voters in 2020.
+The NAACP brought a lawsuit against Trump, his campaign and the Republican National Committee (RNC) for their efforts to disenfranchise Black voters in 2020.
 The case is currently in front of a federal judge in D.C.

 How did we get here?

 In late November, just a few weeks after the presidential election, the NAACP Legal Defense & Educational Fund filed a lawsuit against Trump and his campaign on behalf of the Michigan Welfare Rights Organization and three Black Michigan voters.
-The lawsuit, brought in the D.C.
-District Court, accused Trump of violating the Voting Rights Act by pressuring state and local officials in Michigan to not certify election results.
+The lawsuit, brought in the U.S. District Court for the District of Columbia, accused Trump of violating the Voting Rights Act (VRA) by pressuring state and local officials in Michigan to not certify election results.

 The complaint focused on Trump’s attacks on Detroit, where he baselessly called the election a “giant scam” and tweeted “Voter Fraud in Detroit is rampant, and has been for many years!”
 The NAACP LDF called out Trump’s tactics as an obvious effort to disenfranchise Black voters.
 The complaint outlined the November controversy over election certification of Wayne County, where Republican members of the canvassing board had initially refused to certify the election.
 While the Republican members later reversed course and certified Wayne County’s results, Trump did not relent.
 He personally called both canvassers in a last-ditch effort to disenfranchise Black voters in Detroit.

-After the election results were certified, the NAACP LDF filed an amended complaint, this time adding the NAACP as a plaintiff and the Republican National Committee (RNC) as an additional defendant.
+After the election results were certified, the NAACP LDF filed an amended complaint, this time adding the NAACP as a plaintiff and the RNC as an additional defendant.
 The amended complaint also included an additional statute violation on top of the VRA: the Ku Klux Klan Act.
 The Ku Klux Klan Act prohibits people from conspiring to deny “any person or class of persons of the equal protection of the laws.”

 The amended complaint connected Trump’s involvement in the Wayne County certification to a larger voter suppression effort, writing: